zerothi/sisl/docs/installation.rst

 Installation
 ============

-sisl is very easy to install using any of your preferred methods.
+sisl is easy to install using any of your preferred methods.

 .. toctree::
    :local: